InspiryThemes/realhomes-docs/docs/add-property-vr.md

 ### **Add/Select Property Features**

-You can choose or add property features from related meta box displayed in screen shot below.
+You can choose or add property features from related meta box displayed in screenshot below.

 ![Property Features](images/add-content/property-features-updated.png)